 That new science employed fresh methods and a concept of teamwork far removed from the primitive image of the solitary scientist.
 “The Oxford group was essential, both Chain’s biochemical expertise and all the accumulated wisdom of Florey and the work of many people,” says Santesmases, who especially highlights the work of women such as Ethel Florey, Jane Orr-Ewing and Margaret Jennings.
 Another woman, pathologist Mary Barber, detected the first resistant microbes.
 It is said that in 1940, when Fleming read the first papers from the Oxford group, he phoned Florey to arrange a meeting.
 When Chain learned of Fleming’s next visit, he commented: “Good God!
 I thought he was dead.”

 The process of the purification and production of penicillin was long and laborious.
-In 1941, for the first time, it was administered to a patient, the Oxford police officer Albert Alexander, who had contracted a serious infection on his face—apparently not by the scratch of a rose thorn, as is said, but by a cut suffered during a German bombing.
+On February 12, 1941, for the first time, it was administered to a patient, the Oxford police officer Albert Alexander, who had contracted a serious infection on his face—apparently not by the scratch of a rose thorn, as is said, but by a cut suffered during a German bombing.
 With the scant penicillin available and its rapid elimination in the urine, Florey lamented that it was like “trying to fill the bathtub with the plug out.”
 The researchers collected Alexander’s urine and took it by bicycle to the laboratory to extract the drug, but lost the race against the infection and Alexander died.